VicTrack manages applications to build new, or change existing, third-party utility assets on our land or adjacent to our infrastructure.

 Application fee

-Our application review process fee is $3,060 + GST* for each application and this is non-refundable.
+Our application review process fee is $3,060 + GST* for each application.

-If you are a new client, please download VicTrack’s bank details and ABN Form.
+If you are a new client, please download VicTrack’s bank details and ABN form to help you do what?

 License fees

-The asset owner will be responsible for the ongoing annual payment of the third-party asset license fee.
+The asset owner is responsible for the ongoing annual payment of the third-party asset license fee.

-Our standard third-party single asset license fees are $104 per asset per annum (this is for an asset that crosses the rail). *License fees will increase as of June 2026
+Our standard third-party single asset license fees are $104 per asset per annum (this is for an asset that crosses the rail).
+Note: license fees will increase from June 2026

 Assets along the rail are subject to a valuation process.
 Please contact VicTrack for more information on how these ae calculated.